dyrii/dyrii-user-guide/docs/03_Key_Features.rst

 The today view also displays all the places you have visited during the given day.
 Feature is turned off by default due to privacy reasons but can be turned on from Settings/Personalize/Track Place Visited.

 Mac
 On Mac, the today view is integrated with the Calander view located at the bottom of the Sidebar.
 Clicking any one of the date cells will change the timeline view to display posts from the selected day.
 The selected day is highlighted in the calendar view with a round circular shade as well as displayed on the timeline view header.
 To deselect the day view, simply click on the X button on the top of the view.

 .. index:: Perspective
 Perspective
 ----------
-Perspective is a premium section that provides various lens for viewing your data.
+Perspective view provides various lens for viewing your data.
 For example, a view into your entires by year, by month, by city, country. etc.

 iOS
 To access this section, navigate to Menu/Perspective.
 New users are allowed 25 free previews to this section to give them a feel of this feature.